The translation of this document is outdated.

 information in writing and electronically to the Ministry of

-Environmental Protection and Regional Development within a
+Environmental Protection and Regional Development within three

 The provisions of Section 45, Paragraphs two, three, four,

-and amendments to the budget.
+budgets and amendments to the budget.

 [17 February 2005; 17 July 2008; 17 June 2010; 16 December